timmcginley/Agile/Systems/index.md

 Figure 1.
 Meta Disciplinary Objects.

-In week [1] of **2025** you will choose one of the following systems to work with this semester.
 Each system contains examples of how to apply the Agile Prototyping Methodology Part 1 to it.

 1. [Site] (location)
 2. [Floor] (This was missing in the orginal paper) (Including Storeys, slabs and the plenum)